 If the decedent had United States savings bonds, and did not elect to report the accrued interest income on series EE and E bonds, then the executor may do so on the final return.
 If the election is not made, then the accrued interest is IRD, which is reported on the estate's income tax return.
 If treated as IRD, then the income is included in the gross income of the recipient, which may be the estate or beneficiary, when the bond is redeemed.
-Any estate tax attributable to the IRD in the gross estate would be deductible, but only as a miscellaneous itemized deduction subject to the 2% of AGI floor.
-The estate could elect to report the accrued interest on its income tax return, but because of the compressed tax brackets for estates, it may trigger a large tax, since the highest tax bracket of 39.6% applies any income exceeding $12,300 in 2015.
+Previous to the 2017 Tax Cuts and Jobs Act (TCJA), any estate tax attributable to the IRD in the gross estate was deductible, but only as a miscellaneous itemized deduction subject to the 2% of AGI floor, but the TCJA eliminated this deduction.
+The estate could elect to report the accrued interest on its income tax return, but because of the compressed tax brackets for estates, it may trigger a large tax, since the highest tax bracket of 37% applies any income exceeding $12,750 in 2019.
 Additionally, the 3.8% medical surcharge tax will also apply for any income exceeding the start of the highest tax bracket.

 Estate Income and Deductions